nomad-software/tcltk/README.md

 ## Tcl/Tk versions

-Tcl/Tk v8.6.1 is tagged supported in the master branch.
-Tcl/Tl v8.5.11 support
+Tcl/Tk v8.6.1+ is tagged and supported in the master branch.
+Tcl/Tl v8.5.11
-is available via a tag.
+support is available via a tag.

+## Supported platforms
+These bindings have been developed with the latest DMD compiler.
+Other compilers have not been tested but should build fine.

+### Linux
+Should build just fine.

+### Mac OSX
+Should build just fine.

+### Windows
+Should build just fine.

 ## Dependencies